-Christian converts need to keep their faith secret.
+Christian converts either from Buddhism or ethnic religion need to keep their faith secret.
 If discovered, village elders (pho ban or nai ban) and their assistants threaten Christians with expulsion.
 Many Lao believe that they are protected by phi (spirits) and fear offending the spirits.
 Christians are given a deadline to recant and not doom the village.
-They are put under pressure, and if this does not work Christians are violently expelled.
+They are put under pressure, and if this does not work, Christians are violently expelled.